 Male and female hormonal profiles

-When a couple consults a fertility specialist, it is common for them to recommend, both to men and women, a very simple examination to know their fertility potential.
-This test is known as hormonal profile analysis, and is done through a blood sample where the main hormones that regulate fertility in both members of the couple are analyzed.
+When a couple consults a fertility specialist, it is common for the specialist to recommend, both to men and women, a very simple study to know their fertility potential.
+This study is known as a hormonal profile analysis and is done through a blood sample whereby the main hormones that regulate fertility in both members of the couple are analyzed.

-In women, we study hormones that are directly related to the functioning of the ovaries, and in man are analyzed hormones related to the production of sperm.
+In women, we study hormones that are directly related to the functioning of the ovaries, and in men, hormones related to the production of sperm are analyzed.

 According to their age and other variables such as obesity and diseases in the endocrine system, many women may have hormonal imbalances that may have an impact on their fertility and overall health.
 To detect these abnormalities, your doctor may order a profile to evaluate the functioning of hormones and thus recommend the appropriate treatment to improve or regulate your production.

 The hormones that are usually studied in a hormonal profile are: